wp-plugins/jetpack-extras/readme.txt

 Which includes the following additions:

-*   Ability to control button placement, above, below, or both of the post content
+*   Ability to control button placement, above, below, or both of the post content, with separate options for the archive page and content display page

-This Plugin Used to include a Pinterest, however this is now Part of JetPack Core.
+This Plugin Used to include a Pinterest sharing button, however this is now Part of JetPack Core.

-Twitter button temporarily removed for this Maintenance fix

-*   Additional Twitter button elements/arguments, for recommended Twitter account following (via and related)
-*   Ability to turn on/off the [DNT Twitter](https://dev.twitter.com/docs/tweet-button#optout) button mode
+*   Twitter Button added Via
+*   Twitter Button added Related (username/optional description format)
 *   Adds the ability to make the Twitter button share the WP.me url, if that JetPack module in use, [As suggested by SkipTweets on Twitter](http://skipsloan.com/?p=175)

+Currently removed is:

+*   Ability to turn on/off the [DNT Twitter](https://dev.twitter.com/docs/tweet-button#optout) button mode - it is difficult to add without editing chunks of the core

 == Installation ==